AloysiusKurnia/plws-vector-drawing-tool/readme.md

 ## How to use

 Clone, install packages, then `npm run build` or whatever you use to run node scripts.
+I personally use pnpm.

 A file will be created in the `dist` folder.
-Open it in your browser.
+Open `index.html` in your browser.
 (You don't need a server.)